 The fallout is, now he just doubles up with laughter whenever I bring the topic up.
 So I have stopped using him as my sounding board.
 Of what use are sounding boards that laugh at you instead of understanding your dilemma?!
 Hrrmph…

 It all started with my hair deciding to do things their own way, taking after me in all probability.
 If she can’t stick to a routine, does things as she pleases, then why should we, they (probably) exclaimed in unison, at the last convention of theirs on my head, not that they could hold it anywhere else, the convention I mean.
 A few said, they preferred to stand up at all times and not be so boring as to lay flat on the head.
-And among them some opted to lean to the left, probably Commies, and a good many others expressed their wish to lean towards the right.
+And among them some opted to lean to the left, probably Commies, and a good many others expressed their wish to lean towards the right, definitely the Conservatives.
 Still more of them thought best not to take sides and sway according to their moods, in the process enjoying the thrilling experience of upsetting the others.
 The result?
 I started resembling a golliwog on its worst hair day, on every single day.

 I tried frowning at them through the mirror to get them to stop being unruly.
 They laughed at me and went, nyah-nyah, nyah-nyah.
 I tried drowning them in oil, water, you name it, tied them up, brushed them hoping to bring them to their knees with the strokes, tried ignoring them hoping they’d fall in line, but nothing worked.
 They still thumbed their nose at me and swayed in the wind doing the nyah-nyah, nyah-nyah routine.

-This rebellion of theirs, after more than 50 years of unquestioned obedience, has unsettled me, especially when people look at me askance and ask what fancy dress event I am dressed up for.
+This rebellion of theirs, after more than fifty years of unquestioned obedience, has unsettled me, especially when people look at me askance and ask what fancy dress event I am dressed up for.
 Under the circumstances, what was I to do?

 I glared at those that had started deserting me, like rats a drowning ship, and through gritted teeth muttered, ‘Good riddance!’
 Who wanted them anyway, they who wouldn’t stand by me in testing times?
 As for the rest of them, I had to do something.
-I thunked and thunked… I mean, I thought and thought.
+I thunk and thunk… I mean, I thought and thought.
 Brows were knit to perfection to aid thought and finally I hit upon an idea.
 No I did not need Abhishek Bachchan to give me one.
 I would wage a chemical war on the unruly rebels, and afterwards iron them into submission.
 A traitorous bunch, the lot of them, curling on me, just like that, and that when I had treated them well all these years.